Spore society

 Words by Heather Parry.

-Jack Snelling (detail above).
+Illustration by Jack Snelling (detail above).

 Ask a stranger on the street about the origin of their political beliefs, and they’ll probably tell you they've come to their convictions through evidence and argument.
 Ask them whether they've come to those convictions because of what they had for breakfast, though, and you’ll probably get a funny look.
 The idea that the way we live is linked to what we eat sounds both logical and not.
 Food and the growing of food is central to our existence, but most of us like to think that we have complete personal free will and that we arrive at our social and political positions through objective analysis.
 But food and politics are inextricably connected – think of the Brexit battles fought over fish, the class markers attached to olives, hummus and vegan sausage rolls – or the impact of Ed Miliband’s close encounter with a bacon butty on the campaign trail.